-The Bioinformatics Core at Mayo Clinic supports investigators in leveraging genomics, proteomics and metabolomics (omics) data to conduct basic and translational research and diagnose and improve the treatment of patients.
+The Bioinformatics Core at Mayo Clinic supports investigators in leveraging omics data often derived from next-generation sequencing experiments to conduct translational research and improve patient care.

-- Data annotation services critical for first-level interpretation of pre-processed genomics data
+- Data annotation services critical for first-level interpretation of omics data

-- Data management solutions for the integration of large genomics, proteomics and metabolomics data sets
+- Data management and data analysis solutions for the integration of large multi-omics data sets

 - Data collection from internal and external data sources

-The Bioinformatics Core has its academic home in the Department of Health Sciences Research within the Division of Biomedical Statistics and Informatics at Mayo Clinic and provides services to all Mayo Clinic faculty and staff.
+The Bioinformatics Core has its academic home in the Division of Computational Biology, which is part of the Department of Quantitative Health Sciences at Mayo Clinic.
+The core provides services to all Mayo Clinic faculty and staff.
 Additionally, services are offered to investigators and research collaborators outside Mayo Clinic.
 For more information, please contact the core.